mar10/wsgidav/doc/sphinx/user_guide_configure.rst

 -----------------

 The HTTP authentication middleware relies on a domain controller.
-Currently two variants are supported.
+Currently three variants are supported.

 SimpleDomainController
 ~~~~~~~~~~~~~~~~~~~~~~

 Allows to authenticate against a plain mapping of shares and user names.

+The pseudo-share "*" maps all URLs that are not explicitly listed.

+A value of true must be used to enable anonymous access.

 Example YAML configuration::